processone/docs.ejabberd.im/content/tutorials/mysql.md

 toc: true
 ---

-ejabberd is bundled with native Erlang driver to use MySQL as a backend for persistent storage.
+ejabberd is bundled with a native Erlang driver to use MySQL as a backend for persistent storage.
 Using MySQL as backend is thus extremely straightforward.

 # ejabberd installation

-ejabberd packages and binary installers contains all the module needed to connect to your MySQL server.
+ejabberd packages and binary installers contain all the modules needed to connect to your MySQL server.
 You have no extra module to install anymore.

-If you are building ejabberd from source, you need to make sure that you configure ejabberd to include MySQL module.
+If you are building ejabberd from source, make sure that you configure ejabberd to include MySQL module.
 It can be done by passing option `--enable-mysql` to `configure` script.
 For example: